 The Centre for Clinical Proteomics (CCP) is driven by pre-existing broad expertise in both basic and advanced proteomic research at the Department of Biochemistry and Molecular Biology and by a tradition for translational research at the Clinical Institute at Odense University Hospital.

 Clinical proteomics is an interdisciplinary task, which demands the participation of both basic researchers, translational scientists and clinicians.
 Improvements in the research field depend on the capacity to cover aspects from development of mass spectrometry methods over cellular and molecular biochemistry to clinical science.

-Scientists at the University of Southern Denmark are worldwide recognized for research in protein analysis by mass spectrometry.
+Scientists at SDU are recognized worldwide for research in protein analysis by mass spectrometry.
 Numerous mass spectrometric-based proteomics strategies have been developed at the university, which are used by researchers all over the world; both concerning basic mass spectrometry analysis of peptides, post-translational protein modifications, as well as development of quantitative proteomics research tools.
 This basis has already given rise to several collaborations with medical scientist within the field of clinical proteomics.